 All doTERRA oils are fine for dogs in the diffuser.
 And, they are much better than toxic artificial scents!!

-The following list of oils to avoid is from Dr. Janet Roark, DVM’s website:
+The following list of oils to avoid topically and internally is from Dr. Janet Roark, DVM’s website:

 The following oils are considered “hot” oils, should be used with caution and highly diluted: